Tohoku University: Graduate school rankings

 Tohoku University Law School is one of the most famous Law schools in Japan, as it was ranked fifth in the passing rate of Japanese Bar Examination in 2020.

 Alumni rankings

 Mines ParisTech : Professional Ranking World Universities ranks Tohoku University as 13th in the world (5th in Japan) in 2011 in terms of the number of alumni listed among CEOs in the 500 largest worldwide companies.

 Popularity and selectivity

-Tohoku University is one of the most selective universities in Japan.
-Its entrance difficulty is usually considered one of the top in Japan.
-Japanese journalist Kiyoshi Shimano ranks its entrance difficulty as SA (most selective/out of 11 scales) in Japan.
+Tohoku University is regarded as a selective university, with its faculty of medicine being particularly noted for its selectivity.
+It is usually ranked amongst the most selective STEM degrees in the country, alongside the medicine, engineering and science degrees at the University of Tokyo and the faculties of medicine of TMDU, Kyoto, Osaka, Nagoya, and Keio.